Ty France Player Props: Mariners vs. Marlins

 Marlins Pitching Rankings

-- The Marlins' 4.20 team ERA ranks 16th across all MLB pitching staffs.
+- The Marlins' 4.28 team ERA ranks 17th across all league pitching staffs.

-- The Marlins rank 12th in baseball in home runs given up (71 total, 1.1 per game).
+- Marlins pitchers combine to allow 74 total home runs at a clip of 1.1 per game (to rank 14th in the league).

+- The Marlins will send Perez (3-1) to the mound for his seventh start of the season.
+He is 3-1 with a 2.17 ERA and 30 strikeouts through 29 2/3 innings pitched.

-- In his most recent appearance on Wednesday against the Kansas City Royals, the righty tossed five innings, giving up one earned run while surrendering two hits.
+- In his last outing on Saturday against the Chicago White Sox, the right-hander tossed five innings, giving up one earned run while surrendering five hits.

-- The 25-year-old has amassed an ERA of 4.29, with 11.4 strikeouts per nine innings, in 13 games this season.
-Opponents have a .213 batting average against him.
+- In six games this season, the 20-year-old has a 2.17 ERA and 9.3 strikeouts per nine innings, while allowing a batting average of .204 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.